Enterprise AI isn’t failing because of models – it’s failing because of movement.

 FAQs

 What’s the difference between OpenFlow and Snowflake Cortex?
-Snowflake Cortex provides pre-built large language models (LLMs) and functions (like summarization, translation, and Q&A) that can be used directly within SQL or Python. lSnowflake OpenFlow, on the other hand, is an orchestration framework that lets you build and automate multi-step AI workflows—which may include Cortex functions, custom logic, and control flows like loops and conditionals.
+Snowflake Cortex provides pre-built large language models (LLMs) and functions (like summarization, translation, and Q&A) that can be used directly within SQL or Python.
+Snowflake OpenFlow, on the other hand, is an orchestration framework that lets you build and automate multi-step AI workflows—which may include Cortex functions, custom logic, and control flows like loops and conditionals.
 Think of Cortex as the engine, and OpenFlow as the automation layer that drives workflows end-to-end.

 Can I deploy custom-trained models?
 Yes.
-Snowflake supports custom model deployment through Snowpark using Python, and via external functions that can call out to remote endpoints or model APIs.
+Snowflake supports custom model deployment through Snowpark using Python, and via external functions that can call out remote endpoints or model APIs.
 OpenFlow can invoke these UDFs or external models as part of a pipeline, allowing you to blend pre-trained models (via Cortex) with your proprietary or fine-tuned models.

 What languages are supported?
-OpenFlow uses declarative SQL-based syntax to define pipelines, and supports functions written in SQL, Python (via Snowpark), and JavaScript.
-You can also integrate models or logic hosted in other environments via HTTP external functions.
+OpenFlow uses a declarative SQL-based syntax to define pipelines, and supports functions written in SQL, Python (via Snowpark), and JavaScript.
+You can also integrate models or logic hosted in other environments via HTTP for external functions.

 Does it support real-time use cases?
 OpenFlow is designed for near real-time and batch processing, not millisecond-level latency.
-However, by combining OpenFlow with Snowflake Tasks, event triggers, or APIs, you can enable event-driven or scheduled AI workflows that support most real-time business needs—such as summarizing customer tickets as they come in or generating responses based on fresh data.
+However, by combining OpenFlow with Snowflake Tasks, event triggers, or APIs, you can enable event-driven or scheduled AI workflows that support most real-time business needs such as summarizing customer tickets as they come in or generating responses based on fresh data.